 The module offers teaching in the latest theoretical and clinical developments in ante natal care provision.
 It aims to develop your skills as qualified midwife in working with groups in order to enhance the quality of practice and to develop their own leadership capacities.
 Working with groups requires specific skills including managing relationships in a group setting, facilitation, teamwork and teambuilding and building social networks.
 These skills are important for midwives in a range of situations including working with women – such as developing more group-based models of antenatal and postnatal care; providing antenatal education - and also in working with the professional team, including the development of teamwork and leadership skills.

-Good teamwork and leadership are vital for quality of care at all levels, from clinical care and communication to developing guidelines, developing innovative models of care and implementing evidence-based practice.
-They are also vital for enhancing employee morale, retention and development of quality staff.
-This module should equip you to work at an advanced level of practice in all these areas.
-It can be taken as a stand-alone module for continuing professional development but can also be taken as part of the Advanced Practice in Midwifery Master’s degree pathway.
+Good teamwork are vital for quality of care at all levels, from clinical care and communication to developing guidelines, developing innovative models of care and implementing evidence-based practice.
+It is also vital for enhancing employee morale, retention and development of quality staff.
+This module should equip you to work at an enhanced level of practice in all these areas.
+It can be taken as a stand-alone module for continuing professional development but can also be taken as part of the degree pathway at a reduced fee.
 The module will combine practical and work-based learning with guided and independent study.
 Study approaches will include role-play and simulation, discussion of scenarios, reading and problem solving exercises.
 The learning approach will make extensive use of the group work skills that the module aims to foster.

 The module will enable you to develop your capacities and skills in